JoseGoncalves/webpack-simple/README.md

 # webpack-simple

-> A simple Vue 2.0 Webpack & `vue-loader` setup for quick prototyping.
+> A simple Vue 2.x Webpack 4 & `vue-loader` setup for quick prototyping.
 Note this template is not suitable for production - for that you may want to use the [full webpack template](https://github.com/vuejs-templates/webpack).

-> This template is Vue 2.0 compatible.
-For Vue 1.x use this command: `vue init webpack-simple#1.0 my-project`

 ### Usage